-Windows 10 computers come with a dedicated emoji panel.
-You can open this emoji panel quickly using “Win Logo + Dot” shortcuts key and insert your favorite emoji in any application.
+Windows computers come with a dedicated emoji keyboard.
+You can toggle this keyboard quickly using “Win Logo + Dot” shortcuts key and insert your favorite emoji in any application.
 However, besides emoji there are thousands of other symbols that can be very useful.
-For example, do you ever wonder to how to type an infinity or pi symbol in your documents?
+For example, did you ever wonder to how to type an infinity or pi symbol in your documents?
 In this article, we will explain how to insert almost any symbol in Windows PC with Character Map app.

 Unicode Character Mapping